aimms/how-to/Articles/299/299-change-account-pro.rst

 .. image:: images/StartStopServices1b.png
     :align: center

+|

-Verifying the change in Windows Services
+Verifying the Change in Windows Services
 ----------------------------------------

 Open up the Services app again.

 .. image:: images/SelectAIMMSPROService1b.png
     :align: center

+|

 The service is now using the new account (in this example, ``chris``).